 To start off, the macro must be given a unique name.
 This name cannot match other macros, and it usually cannot match the name of other properties, functions, and tools within Excel.
 The macro name is what the user will use to call the macro into action.

-Note: The general convention for typing names for any macro, function or variable in VBA is to use lower case if there is only one word, and to use an uppercase letter at the start of every new word.
-VBA names generally cannot contain space.
+Note: The general convention for typing names for any macro, function, or variable in VBA is to use lower case if there is only one word, and to use an uppercase letter at the start of every new word.
+VBA names generally cannot contain spaces.
 Since CFI Macro is two words, this should be written as cfiMacro.
-However, these are just best practice guidelines and need not be adhered to.
+However, these are just best practice guidelines and need not necessarily be adhered to.

 The Sub Name() line tells the editor the start of the macro code.
 The End Sub denotes the end.
 If the user wanted to, he or she could create a second new macro by starting a new Sub Name() line below the first End Sub.
 Try this out and you should notice that Excel will automatically create a line between the two different macros.